 Plasma cutting is a process used to cut various types of metals, e.g., steel, aluminum alloys, copper alloys, etc., where a plasma arc is used.
 Plasma cutting can be carried out in a mechanized manner, using numerically controlled machines, or by hand, where hand torches are mainly used.
 Mechanized cutting processes mainly concern cutting with the use of CNC cutters or industrial robots.
 The source of heat, i.e., the element that melts and thus cuts the metal, is the plasma arc glowing between the electrode and the workpiece.
 Plasma cutting is an advanced and effective machining method that is characterized by precision, but in this respect, it gives way to the laser cutting method, which is much more accurate, allows you to cut irregular shapes, and leaves smooth edges, which reduces the time needed for grinding.

 Water jet cutting

 Cutting with a jet of water, abrasive machining, otherwise known as the Waterjet method, is the general name for the technology of cutting or cleaning various materials using high-pressure water.
-This is a method that works very well when cutting sheets of a small thickness but has problems with puncturing harder and thicker materials.
+This is a method that works very well when cutting sheets of a small thickness but has problems puncturing harder and thicker materials.
 It is as precise as plasma cutting but takes much longer compared to laser cutting, making it not well suited for mass production.
 An additional advantage of this technological solution is the fact that the final product does not require secondary edge processing.

-Each of the above-presented methods of cutting metal sheets has its advantages and disadvantages.
+Each of the above-mentioned methods of cutting metal sheets has its advantages and disadvantages.
 However, after careful consideration and a closer look at the cutting parameters, our recommendation is to choose laser cutting.
 This is by far the best ratio of time, financial contribution, precision, and accuracy.